Scalingo/nginx-buildpack/README.md

 ### Glossary:

 - **WAF**: Web Application Firewall.
 In a web architecture, this component’s sole role is to filter inbound HTTP traffic by applying pre-defined rules.
   Some WAF are adaptive and “learn” from patterns, some are static and need to have their rules updated.
 - **ModSecurity**: embedded interpreter for query filtering.
-It is deployed as a plugin in most web servers (Nginx, Apache, etc…)
+It is deployed as a plugin in most web servers (Nginx, Apache, etc…)\
+  **default version**: `3.0.9`
-- **CRS**: Core Rule Set, it's the set of community rules edited under the OWASP governance that aim to protect against the Top 10 threat for web applications.
+- **CRS**: Core Rule Set, it's the set of community rules edited under the OWASP governance that aim to protect against the Top 10 threat for web applications.\
+  **default version**: `3.3.4`

 ### How-to deploy and test on Scalingo